How to Become a Mechanic

 The field of auto repair is very stable, as cars have long been the main form of transportation for both people and companies, and that probably won’t be changing anytime soon.

 Another benefit in becoming an auto mechanic is that you’ll have the chance to one day open your own shop.
 Auto shop owners in the U.S. make average salaries of more than $100,000 a year, according to job site Indeed.

 If you work at a private shop, some perks might include the ability to use the facilities to work on your own vehicle.
 You may also receive car parts or tools at a lower cost or even for free.

 The good news: If you’re a qualified applicant with the right education and experience, job opportunities should be in your favor.

-According to the BLS, employment of automotive service technicians and mechanics is projected to grow 6 percent from now to 2026, which is about as fast as the average for all occupations.
+According to the Bureau of Labor Statistics, employment of automotive service technicians and mechanics is projected to grow 6 percent from now to 2026, constant with the average for all occupations.

-And the number of vehicles on the road is expected to continue to rise.
+The number of vehicles on the road is expected to continue to rise.
 Now more than ever, entry-level service technicians will be in great demand to perform basic maintenance and repair, such as replacing brake pads and changing oil.

-The first qualification you’ll need to become an auto mechanic is a high school degree or its equivalent.
-Next, you’ll want to do everything you can to make yourself a desirable candidate and a good hire.
+The first qualification you’ll need to become an auto technician is a high school diploma or its equivalent.
+Next, you’ll want to do everything you can to make yourself a desirable candidate and good hire.

 The right maintenance training will make you stand out to employers.
-Many prefer to hire someone who has completed a training program at a vocational school or postsecondary learning institution.
-Completing this type of program shows an employer that, in most cases, you’ll require less on-the-job training.
+Many prefer to hire someone who has completed an automotive technology training program at a vocational school or postsecondary learning institution.
+Earning this type of school diploma shows an employer that, in most cases, you’ll require less on-the-job training with a greater understanding of the technology.